Ekaterine Tikaradze

 Ekaterine (Eka) Tikaradze (ეკატერინე (ეკა) ტიკარაძე; b.
 3 March 1976) is a Georgian politician who was Minister of Internally Displaced Persons from the Occupied Territories of Georgia, Labor, Health and Social Affairs of Georgia since 18 June beginning 2019, and managed the largest budget among ministries.
 She resigned on 9 December 2021, remaining in office until the start of 2022, but announced that she planned to continue working as a political council with the Georgian Dream party.

 Biography

 Tikaradze was born in 1976 on March 3 in Tbilisi.

+Education
-During 1993 to 1998, she passed the qualification of Tbilisi State Medical University.

-In 2005, she received a certificate of general profile dentist.
+She studied at Tbilisi State Medical University during 1993 to 1998, eventually passing the qualification to become a physician.
+In 2005, she received a certificate of general profile dentistry.

-In 2006 - 2008 she was the Project Development Manager of the Foundation "Dentists Without Borders".

-In 2008 - 2013 she worked in Switzerland, was a tertiary hospital and the countries of the insurance sector development consultant.

-In 2007 – 2008, she completed a full course in maxillofacial implantation at the Ludwigshafen Academy of Practice and Science.
+She completed a full course in maxillofacial implantation at Ludwigshafen Academy of Practice and Science in 2008.

-2015 - 2016 she completed the course in Munster, and received a management competence in the hospitality sector.
+In 2016, she completed the course in Munster, Germany, and received a management competence in the hospitality sector.

+Career

+She was the Project Development Manager of the foundation Dentists Without Borders from 2006 to 2008.

+From 2008 to 2013, she worked in Switzerland, was a tertiary hospital and the countries of the insurance sector development consultant.